liam8888999/Recipes/content/okroshka.md

 title: "Russian Okroshka"
 date: 2022-07-21
 tags: ['basic', 'spread', 'quick', 'russian', 'soup']
-author: mons
 ---

 A hearty and healthy cold soup, which is especially good to eat in the hot season.
-Author's recipe.

 ## Ingredients